Tips and tricks for studying online

 The orientational tutorials are courses held throughout the semester or en bloc and are aimed at new students.
 They are not held by "Professors" but by student tutors from the respective course.
 These tutorials will help you get comfortable with digital teaching and learning, and offer a chance to get to know fellow students outside of in-person lectures and seminars.
 Here you can find more information and contacts regarding the respective courses (German website).

 For online seminars and digital learning, access to a reliable internet connection and a suitable device (ideally a laptop or desktop device plus headset and, if applicable, webcam) is essential.

 The HHU software portal offers various programs at affordable prices.
-To be able to use the licenses, either your computer must be in the HHU network or you must have installed the VPN client (German website).
-You can find more information and instructions concerning software here (German website).
+To be able to use the licenses, either your computer must be in the HHU network or you must have installed the VPN-Client (German website).
+You can find more information and instructions here (German website).

 You need the university ID for almost all digital services of HHU.